The University of Texas Health Science Center at Houston

 Institute of Molecular Medicine

-- Hypoxia induced fibrosis and local inflammation in adipose tissue.
+- Hypoxia induced pathological changes in adipose tissue.

 - Reversibility of adipose tissue fibrosis by novel anti-fibrotic therapies.